top of page

 How can I maintain porcelain veneers?

 Although porcelain veneers are not “living”, the teeth attached to the veneers and the gums surrounding the veneers are living and require maintenance.
 Without proper maintenance, decay can occur around the veneers or in the underlying tooth structure.
-Practising dental hygiene, such as brushing your teeth twice a day, flossing daily, drinking plenty of water, and avoiding sugary foods and drinks, will help prolong the lifespan of your porcelain veneers.
+Practising dental hygiene, brushing your teeth twice a day, flossing daily, drinking plenty of water, and avoiding sugary foods and drinks, will prolong the lifespan of porcelain veneers.

 While practising good dental hygiene is in your control, unfortunate accidents are not and can occur.
 Sometimes these accidents, such as a chip or crack, can be so minor that you may not even notice them.
 This is why visiting your dentist at least twice a year is essential to monitor any damage, ensure proper maintenance, or identify the need for veneer repair or replacement.